damancharlasai/Detecting_pothole_repo/README.md

 Detect potholes in the uploaded image and highlight them with bounding boxes.

-Provide a message, "Potholes detected.
-Drive safely," for better user experience.
+Provide a message, "Potholes detected" for better user experience.

 Beautiful and responsive web design for user-friendly interaction.